ojroques/nvim-osc52/README.md

 # nvim-osc52

-A Neovim plugin to copy text to the system clipboard from anywhere using the ANSI OSC52 sequence.
+A Neovim plugin to copy text to the system clipboard using the ANSI OSC52 sequence.

-When this sequence is emitted by Neovim, the terminal will copy the given text into the system clipboard.
-This is totally location-independent, users can copy from anywhere including from remote SSH sessions.
+The plugin wraps a piece of text inside an OSC52 sequence and writes it to Neovim's stderr.
+When your terminal detects the OSC52 sequence, it will copy the text into the system clipboard.

+This is totally location-independent, you can copy text from anywhere including from remote SSH sessions.
 The only requirement is that your terminal must support OSC52 which is the case for most modern terminal emulators.

 nvim-osc52 is basically a rewrite of [vim-oscyank](https://github.com/ojroques/vim-oscyank) in Lua.